 - Non-fundable Items

-- Proposals where primary purpose is tuition funding of courses towards the completion of a terminal degree or academic credential
+- Proposals where primary purpose is tuition funding of courses towards the completion of a terminal degree or academic/professional credential

 - Leave for formal study